-In some cases, like with Proven Roofing, your contractor can also provide you with financing.
-The advantage of getting financing with Proven Roofing is that you don’t have to go anywhere else to put together your payment plan and we’ll work to put together a plan that works for you.
+In some cases, like with Proven Contracting, your contractor can also provide you with financing.
+The advantage of getting financing with Proven Contracting is that you don’t have to go anywhere else to put together your payment plan and we’ll work to put together a plan that works for you.
 If your roof replace costs 10 grand, for example, we can take care of it at $138 a month or another figure that works for you!

 Yes, if you pay with a credit card you’ll be putting yourself into debt, but you’ll still be paying!
 Sure, interest rates may mean you’ll pay more, but you’d pay even more than what your interest adds up to if you don’t replace your roof.
 Remember, damaged insulation or drywall is going to end up costing you more than interest payments!
 Also, if you have good credit you can get a card with zero interest for a year and, hopefully, pay off the entire project before you even get charged interest, or enough of the project that your interest payments aren’t super high!

 When you refinance your home you basically get a new mortgage with more accommodating payment options.
 You can also get a mortgage for more money than you need and use that money to pay off debts or, in this case, pay for a new roof!
 Keep in mind that you’ll have to pay closing costs, which may add up to hundreds or even thousands of dollars, as well as interest, but at least you’ll have the money to pay for the new roof!